ucscHexmap/compute/bin/README.txt

 Scripts in this directory:

-HTTP server scripts:
+HTTP server operations:
     start
     stop
     restart

+deployWww: make a tar file to update another installation

+installWww: extract from a tar file on the target installation

+lint.sh: runs lint

 runTest: run the unit tests

+showJobs: show any python processes belonging to the server username

 showProc: show any server processes running
-deployWww: make a tar file to update another installation
-installWww: extract from a tar file on the target installation lint.sh: run lint